IndiaCovidRelief/IndiaCovidRelief.github.io/README.md

 #  Links to Support Initiatives

-Please select the type of campaign you want to support.
-Use *All* button to see initiatives for other groups/locations too.
+Please select the beneficiaries/areas to display lists of relevant campaigns.
+Use the **All** button to see initiatives for all other beneficiaries/areas.

 <section  class="page-header">
 <a href="#daily-wage-workers" class="btn"  style="width:15em;display:inline-block">Daily Wage Workers</a>